You are here

-Currently approximately 42% of the total land area of the city is covered by impervious surfaces i.e. streets, roofs, and sidewalks.
+Currently, approximately 42% of the total land area of the city is covered by impervious surfaces (e.g., streets, roofs and sidewalks).

-The City monitors surface water quality at Trillium Creek, Johnson Creek, and Tanner Creek.
-These locations were chosen, because they are located at the bottom of three large drainages within the City and provide good geographical representation of the City.
-Samples will be collected four times during the wet weather period (October 1 - April 30) and twice during the dry period (May 1 - September 30).
+The City monitors surface water quality at Trillium Creek, Johnson Creek and Tanner Creek.
+These locations were chosen because they are located at the bottom of three large drainages within the City and provide good geographical representation of the City.
+Samples are collected four times during the wet weather period (Oct.
+1-April 30) and twice during the dry period (May 1-Sept.
+30).

 To protect the waters in our region, the city is in the process of enhancing its commercial storm water pollution control program.
 The goal of this program is to reduce the amount of pollutants entering private and public storm drains because these systems discharge to nearby streams.